 hopi tribe s origin date

-The Hopi Tribe, known as one of the oldest Native American groups in North America, has a rich cultural history that dates back over a thousand years.
-Located in the arid lands of the Southwestern United States, their community has captivated many historians and anthropologists.
+The Hopi Tribe is recognized as one of the oldest Native American groups in North America, with a cultural history that spans over a millennium.
+Situated in the dry lands of the Southwestern United States, their community has intrigued numerous historians and anthropologists.

 But when exactly were the Hopi Tribe made?
 The answer to this question lies in a complex web of legends, archaeological evidence, and historical accounts, offering a fascinating journey through time and culture.